 Participants: Participants consist of 525 patients enrolled in a randomized control study by the Eastern Cooperative Oncology Group.
 In order to be eligible, patients had confirmed stage IIIB or IV stage non squamous cell lung cancer, no brain metastases, no previous chemotherapy treatment, and no history of malignant disease (with exception of certain skin and cervix types).

 Study Design: Patients were randomly assigned to either the control condition, traditional chemotherapy treatment of paclitaxel plus cisplatin (n=125), or to one of two dose versions of the experimental treatment condition, etoposide plus cisplatin (n=250).
 Patients’ quality of life was assessed at four timepoints: baseline, 6 weeks, 12 weeks, and 26 weeks.
-If quality of life measures were not collected at any time point, the reason for the missing observation was noted.
+If quality of life measures were not collected at any time-point, the reason for the missing observation was noted.
 Reasons included: refusal, language, staff unavailable, staff oversight, patient felt too ill, staff felt patient was too ill, and patient expired.

 Primary Outcome: